 In the interests of science, a few words about how that experiment is going.
 Nothing here is intended as a humblebrag.
 Rather, I believe in the potential of the web as a book-publishing medium.
 I want to encourage more authors to try it.
 Sharing information is one way I can do that.
 (Releasing my publishing tools for free is another way.)

 My policy for Practical Typography was simple: reading the book would require no prepayment.
-Rather, on a page called how to pay for this book—no hiding the ball here—I asked readers to support the book as they wished, ranging from a $5 direct donation, to buying a package of my fonts, which today top out at $299.
+Rather, on a page called how to pay for this book—no hiding the ball here—I asked readers to support the book as they wished, ranging from a $5 direct payment, to buying a package of my fonts, which today top out at $299.
 Call it an honor system.
 I’ve never used the term free to describe the book, because I don’t see it that way.

 Of course, others do.
 This is the web, after all.
-I estimate that about one in 650 readers has supported the book with a donation or purchase.
+I estimate that about one in 650 readers has supported the book with a payment or purchase.
 The other 649 have not.
 Maybe they will later.
 Maybe they don’t know they can or should.
 Or maybe they just think information on the Internet should be free.

 Independent of my interests as an author, I continue to find this view corrosive and dangerous.
 Last year I gave a talk suggesting that we’d traded good government for banner ads.
 But the ripple effects are wider still.